Blockchain for Banking Health News

 Veuu’s main proposition is it processes health provider insurance claims quickly, usually paying out claims the same day.
 It uses AI to code health provider claims and assess risks that the claim might be denied.
 We assume it’s not the insurer (payer) that pays instantly, but a bank that’s willing to provide working capital based on the strong likelihood of the claim getting paid.

-Using Tassat for payments would require integration with one or more banks.
 One of Veuu’s clients and backers is Huntington bank which invested $4.8 million last year and contracted to use the startup’s solution for five years.
 Huntington has a 146 person strong healthcare banking sales team.
-So we’re guessing that the Tassat integration will likely be with Huntington, although neither company mentioned the bank.
-Potentially it could be with any other banks that use Veuu’s solution.
+While we initially guessed that the Tassat integration would be with Huntington, the company subsequently confirmed that Tassat is not tokenizing cash for this solution.
+It is purely focused on the claims aspect.

 “The ability to create a Smart Contract for a healthcare claim and remittance introduces automation, transparency, and auditability while removing fraud from the process of healthcare payments.
 Storing this protected data on a blockchain is the optimal use for this technology,” said Terence Mills, Founder and CEO of Veuu.
 “Marrying this solution with a healthcare use case which allows providers to get paid instantly while also reducing cost for payers, solves one of the biggest problems in healthcare.”